garfieldnate/garfieldnate.github.io/src/pages/posts/2014-08-13-2-knuth-classics-are-freely-available.md

 comments: true
 publishDate: 2014-08-13T12:50:29Z
 title: Knuth Classics are Freely Available
+description: "Caveat: you have to compile them yourself..."
 ---

 Donald Knuth wrote TeX in C/WEB.
 WEB is his system for writing literate programs which become both source code and typeset documents explaining the program's operation.
 Some of his programs have been published: [TeX: The Program](http://www.goodreads.com/book/show/499934.Computers_Typesetting_Volume_B) and [Metafont: The Program](http://www.goodreads.com/book/show/1746886.Computers_Typesetting_Volume_D).
 Others have not: I don't believe Bibtex was published in book form, for example.